As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 South Indian Cauliflower Recipes

-Leave it to Indian cuisine to create some seriously delicious recipes using cauliflower.
-If you get hooked on this Indian Roasted Cauliflower Curry with Coconut Rice and want to try some others, here are some popular ones:
+Leave it to Indian cuisine to come up with some pretty amazing cauliflower recipes.
+If you get hooked on this creamy cauliflower curry and want to try another cauliflower recipe, here are some popular ones:

 - Gobi Manchurian – a cult favorite, this cauliflower dish is deep fried and served in a spicy sweet-and-sour sauce.
 Enjoy it as an appetizer or main dish.